Papers available on SSRN

 He has published in the American Political Science Review, Journal of Politics, British Journal of Political Science, Comparative Political Studies, World Politics, Comparative Politics, International Studies Quarterly, Economics & Politics, Political Science Quarterly, Policy Sciences, among other places.

-His book manuscript, “From Institutions Curse to Resource Blessing,” is under contract at Cambridge University Press.
+His book manuscript, “From Institutions Curse to Resource Blessing,” is forthcoming at Cambridge University Press.

 Menaldo's teaching interests include comparative political economy, political and economic development, the political economy of Latin America, and the politics of property rights.